CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### What error can occur, when an array does not have an element on the requested index?
     In Python, IndexError exception is raised when a sequence reference is out of range.
     In Javascript, ReferenceError is raised when the script attempts to access an object property which doesn't exist ("undefined").
+    Attempting to access an index outside of the array, returns the value undefined.

 #### What is the “finally” block, and how would you use it?
     The try statement allows you to define a block of code to be tested for errors while it is being executed.